 Starting at the lower left of the graph, the laser powder metal additive process, otherwise known as Selective Laser Sintering (SLS), has made significant inroads into modern manufacturing.
 The process can make intricate and nearly production-ready components – some of which could not be made with conventional processes.
 This is the most commonly known metal additive process.

 Where SLS starts to lose its competitiveness is when a part exceeds a certain finished size or when that part leans more toward a carved solid mass.
 Typically, SLS printers have a build area of a cubic foot.
-While the process could be scaled indefinitely, both the printing time and the cost of the material used to print puts heavy constraints on the large scale feasibility.
+While the process could be scaled indefinitely, both the printing time and the cost of the material used to print put heavy constraints on the large-scale feasibility.

 When parts start to exceed the build area of a laser powder machine and still need to have fine details and thin mass, a combination of conventional fabrication processes should be explored.
 Laser cutting processes and advanced CNC fabrication can handle much larger parts while still offering the potential for similar tolerances.